gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 diffusion across the membrane into the cell as is suggested by previous work [@fernandez-castane2012].

-&nbsp;&nbsp;&nbsp;&nbsp;To make this theory applicable to transcription factors with any number of DNA binding domains, we used a different definition for repressor copy number than has been used previously.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To make this theory applicable to transcription factors with any number of DNA binding domains, we used a different definition for repressor copy number than has been used previously.
 We define the LacI copy number as the average number of repressor dimers per cell whereas in @garcia2011,